Machine learning for financial services

 In some fields, machine learning is set to displace human labor.
-In cybersecurity, it will help to make up for a growing shortfall of skilled labor.
+In cybersecurity, it will help to make up for a growing shortfall of skilled labour.

-“There are not enough cyber specialists in organizations to deal with the number of threats today, and the imbalance will likely become much worse.”
+“There are not enough cyber specialists in organisations to deal with the number of threats today, and the imbalance will likely become much worse.”

-Machine learning can analyze patterns at a speed that humans can’t match, and detect anomalies that conventional, rules-based software will miss.
+Machine learning can analyse patterns at a speed that humans can’t match, and detect anomalies that conventional, rules-based software will miss.
 Compared to humans using deterministic software for cybersecurity, machine learning can:

 - Sift reams of log scans and detector data in real-time.

 - Provide early warning of potential threats.